 1. Moti Dungri Temple and Fort (Approx. 1 km)

 Just a stone's throw from Birla Mandir, Moti Dungri is a hillock crowned with a Ganesh temple and a fort in Rajasthan.
 The temple, established in 1761, houses a revered idol of Lord Ganesha.
-The fort offers panoramic views of the city and is a serene spot for reflection.
+The fort offers panoramic views of the city and is a serene spot for reflection, making it one of the best places to visit in Jaipur.

 2. Albert Hall Museum (Approx. 3.2 km)